samuelvenable/GDFileDialogs-GMExtension/README.md

 # GDFileDialogs GameMaker Extension
-Use Godot's Custom FileDialogs in GameMaker Games and Apps

-It is recommended you edit the Godot 4.4-stable project included under `datafiles/gdfiledialogs.zip` to better suit your exact needs
+Use Godot's Custom FileDialogs in GameMaker Games and Apps.
+It is recommended you actually edit the Godot 4.4-stable project included under `datafiles/gdfiledialogs.zip` to better suit your exact needs.